Teralba Colliery

 Teralba Colliery was a mine located at Teralba, New South Wales, Australia.

-The mine was opened in 1978 by Broken Hill Proprietary Company Limited.
-Long wall mining was undertaken from the mine until May 2001, when the mine was shut down.
+The mine was opened in 1978 by BHP.
+Longwall mining was undertaken from the mine until May 2001, when the mine was shut down.
 Teralba Shaft No. 1 and Teralba Shaft No. 2 have been filled.

 A 4 MW Waste Coal Mine Gas (Methane) generator is at the site providing electricity into the grid.